CoziSoftware/cozisAddon/README.md

 ./gradlew build
 ```

-The built JAR will be in `build/libs/`

-### Development

-This project uses GitHub Actions for automatic builds.
-Every push to any branch triggers a build, and the artifacts are named based on the version in `gradle.properties`.

-For managing multiple Minecraft versions, see [`.github/BRANCHING_GUIDE.md`](.github/BRANCHING_GUIDE.md).

 **Disclaimer:** This code is safe however I wouldn't trust what you download from a 2b2t player so if you feel inclined, please look over the codebase to ensure your own security.